Ducorits/so_long/README.md

 git submodule init
 git submodule update
 ```

-This will download the submodules.
+Then:

-Rename the name variable in the makefile.
+- Rename the name variable in the makefile to the name of your executable
-Rename base.h header to whatever you want.
+- Rename base.h header to whatever you want. (will have to rename all references)
-Edit .gitignore
+- Edit .gitignore to
+- Profit!